 Existing mining claims and new applications

-During consultation on proposed improvements, existing mining claim holders can continue to operate under the current framework.
+Until proposed legislative changes are made and implemented, existing mining claim holders can continue to operate under the current framework.

 Gemfields planning study